ianchak/stati/docs-site/site/getting-started/quick-start.md

 ## Step 8: Configure Your Site

-Edit `stati.config.js` to customize your site settings:
+Edit `stati.config.js` (or `stati.config.ts` for TypeScript projects) to customize your site settings:

 ```javascript
 import { defineConfig } from '@stati/core';